USRSE/usrse.github.io/README.md

 ### Where is the page I'm looking for?

 The webpage text exist in markdown files (.md) in several places like `_events`, `_pages`, and `wg`.
 The best way to find the page you're trying to edit is to follow the path in the URL of the page itself.
-Example: editing the page for "https://us-rse.org/events/2022/2022-10-funder-talk-series/" would be in `_events` -> `2022` -> `2022-10-funder-talk-series.md`
+Example: editing the page for "https://us-rse.org/events/2022/2022-10-funder-talk-series/" would be in `/_events/2022/2022-10-funder-talk-series.md`

 Can't find what you're looking for?
 You're not alone.
 Ask on the Slack #website channel.

 ### How do I add an image/file?

-Small files like .png images go into `assets` -> `img`
+Small files like .png images go into `/assets/img`

 Larger files like slides from a speaker series currently go into a read-only Google Drive.
 One exists for the speaker series [here](https://drive.google.com/drive/folders/1HiwQZgmXF30BSFDxEfQOfu68Hv4F4NwC?usp=share_link).